Reddit marketing: the complete guide [2026]

 Each subreddit adds its own layer:

-Translation: Early engagement matters exponentially more than late engagement.
+The combined effect: early votes count exponentially more than late votes.
 A post that gains traction in the first hour has a massive advantage over one that picks up steam later.

 Why 94% of Posts Die in /New